IDAES/idaes-pse/docs/source/property_models/water.rst

 The IAPWS-95 formulation uses density and temperature as state variables.
 For most applications those sate variables are not the most convenient choices.
 Using other state variables requires solving an equation or two to get density and temperature from the chosen state variables.
-This equation can have numerous roots.
+This can have numerous solutions only one of which is physically meaningful.
 Rather than solve these equations as part of the full process simulation, external functions were developed that can solve the equations required to change state variables and guarantee the correct roots.

 The external property functions are written in C++ and complied such that they can be called by AMPL solvers.
 See the :ref:`installation instructions